mealet/zeen/README.md

 - [ ] Add `Iterator` interface in `core` library for iterator loop _`for`_.
 - [ ] Add `Write` interface in core with receiving `[]const T` as an argument, and add @write(dest, value) macro to it.
 - [ ] Add support for global "let" and "const" cars (explicit type and initialized rules)
+- [ ] Write at least basic language documentation (minimum is GitHub Wiki, better is a static website)

 ## Ideas
 Ideas for the future language ecosystem: